audioternal/utpost/README.md

 ## Troubleshooting
 - **Markdown rendering:** If you see errors about `Astro.renderMarkdown` or `<Markdown>`, make sure you are using the `marked` package to render Markdown to HTML, and use `innerHTML` to display it.
 This project does not use Astro's built-in Markdown renderer for dynamic content.
 - If you have issues with Node.js versions, always run `nvm use 20` before starting the dev server.
+- **TinaCMS admin not working locally?**
+  - If you get errors about missing client ID or token, or cannot access `/admin`, try running:
+    ```sh
+    npx @tinacms/cli init backend
+    ```
+    - This will help you set up the backend, prompt for your Tina Cloud Client ID and Token, and update your `.env` file.
+    - You can create a new token in your Tina Cloud dashboard under your project's "Tokens" section: [Tina Cloud Projects](https://app.tina.io/projects/new)
+    - Make sure to push the generated `tina-lock.json` file to your GitHub repository.

 ---